CIRD60020 - Land Remediation Relief: Outline: From 1 April 2009 - Derelict land

 In addition to the deduction for removing the specified structures, the company can claim an additional deduction in computing its taxable profits.
 This additional deduction is 50% of its qualifying expenditure.
 This relief is given in the same period as the actual expenditure is treated as a deduction in computing their taxable profits.

-A company can claim this additional deduction at any time within 6 years of the end of the accounting period in which the qualifying expenditure is incurred.
+A company can claim this additional deduction at any time within the general time limit for claims under Corporation Tax Self-Assessment.

 A company that makes a loss can surrender that part of the loss that is attributable to Land Remediation Relief in return for a cash payment (a tax credit) from the Government.
 A claim for a Land Remediation Tax Credit must be made in a CT self-assessment or amended self-assessment.